 Soluble fiber delays the digestion process, which can help to treat diarrhea.
-While insoluble fiber helps to make you poop and relieve constipation.
+In contrast, insoluble fiber helps to make you poop and relieve constipation.

-Both soluble and insoluble are important for a healthy diet.
+Both soluble and insoluble are essential for a healthy diet.
 They help in weight management, lower cholesterol levels, and normalize bowel movements.

-But as you know that fresh apricots contain more water content than dried apricots.
+But as you know, fresh apricots contain more water content than dried apricots.
 But their fiber content is equal when equally weighted.
 So a half-cup of dried apricots can provide 4.9 grams of fiber, and it concludes around 19.5% percent of the daily need.

 Food rich in fiber plays a significant role in getting rid of constipation problems.
 Apricots contain a high amount of soluble and insoluble fiber.
 This helps in bowel movement and plays a significant role in the prevention of constipation.